-When someone is in need of emergency medical care or assistance, they typically go to the emergency room (ER) of a hospital.
-Emergency room negligence or malpractice refers to injuries that occurred due to a doctor’s deviation from a standard of care during emergency medical care. (link to “What is MedMal”)
+When someone requires emergency medical care or assistance, they typically go to the emergency room (ER).
+Emergency room negligence or malpractice refers to injuries due to a doctor’s deviation from a standard of care during emergency medical care.

 Types of Emergency Room Errors

 Emergency room errors can cause injuries and suffering for patients.
 The following errors are common types of emergency room negligence:

 Misdiagnosis occurs when your healthcare provider fails to accurately diagnose your injury or medical condition, which could further worsen your health.
 Because ER doctors are often rushed and have many patients to attend to, misdiagnosis is the most common ER error.

 A study of 332 emergency room claims revealed that more than half of the claims, approximately 57% of them, involved misdiagnosis.

 Some ER doctors may not take enough time to understand a patient’s symptoms properly, or they might fail to look at a patient’s available medical history before making an important decision.
 Because of this, ER doctors may order incorrect tests and misdiagnose a patient.

 Misdiagnoses can seriously harm patients if they don’t receive the correct treatment for their medical condition or if they receive treatment for a medical condition they don’t have.
 If you have suffered painful injuries or undergone an unnecessary treatment or medical procedure due to misdiagnosis in the ER, you may be a victim of medical malpractice.

 Failing to diagnose a severe or life-threatening medical condition or not diagnosing it at all are additional forms of medical malpractice.
 Given the same circumstances, if another ER doctor would’ve been able to make the correct diagnosis at the right time or identify a serious medical condition before severe consequences, the physician may have committed medical malpractice.